Skeli789/Complete-Fire-Red-Upgrade/README.md

 # This is our own verse of CFRU , not open for any donations or something.
-We consider it as stable now.

 #### if you support things like these, come here - https://discord.com/invite/axNX3rhR9K
 #### This fork is made by Tha Code Mining hub to add many corresponding decomps , other fork and our own additions to CFRU , everything here can be used with credits to respective code makers.
 Removed excessive og CFRU readme.